Ephesians

 hJmaV "us" - There is debate over whether Paul includes his readers in the "us".
 It is likely that the "us" are Jewish believers, or even the apostles.
 In v13 his readers, "you", are included in the blessings, in that the Gentiles get to share in the blessings poured out on God's historic people.
 The Gentiles are "included in Christ", along with God's chosen people Israel.

-en Cristw/ "in Christ" - Modifying the verb "blessed".
-The spiritual blessings come through our incorporation in Christ, by grace through faith.
+en Cristw/ "in Christ" - The preposition en is locative / incorporative union, the prepositional phrase again serving to modifying the verb "blessed" - the spiritual blessings which come to us through our incorporation in Christ, by grace through faith.

 v4

 kaqwV "for" - as, just as.
-The NIV reads the conjunction as causal, "because", although an explicative (explaining) sense seems better.
+The NIV reads the conjunction as causal, "because", although an epexegetic / explanatory sense seems better.
 "God has blessed us in that he has ......."

-en + dat. "in [him]" - Local, sphere, probably "in Christ."
+en + dat. "in" - in [him].
+Local, space, metaphorical / incorporative union, probably "in Christ."
 Through our incorporation in Christ we are the elect people of God.

-kosmou (oV) gen. "[before the creation] of the world" - [before foundation (also deposit, sowing in the sense of conception)] of world.
+kosmou (oV) gen. "[the creation] of the world" - [foundation (also deposit, sowing in the sense of conception)] of world.
 The genitive is adjectival, possessive, "the world's creation", but possibly objective.
 God's choice of a people, including his determination of a how a person can join with this people (namely, by grace mediated on the basis of the faithfulness of Christ appropriate through faith), was made "before the creation."

 aJgiouV (oV) "holy" - Certainly an ethical sense is intended here, "goodness / purity / without fault", but pushing toward "divine like."
 See sample sermon above.